 the thunderclaps grew louder. it began to rain.

-sometimes in the deep of the night, she could hear intermittent loud crashes, sounded like thunder. she was only nine or ten years old at the time, the noise would wake her up. later she’d learnt, they were drum rolls from the western classical music her eldest uncle listened to at night. he lived in the far room of the outhouse. passing by, going toward the garage and the rose garden beyond, you could hear music playing. deepa and her cousins rima and rula would run over to the garden every day to collect flowers for the prayers. they also made garlands and bracelets of flowers and leaves.
+sometimes in the deep of the night, she could hear intermittent loud crashes, sounded like thunder. she was only nine or ten years old at the time, the noise would wake her up. later she’d learnt, they were drum rolls from the western classical music her eldest uncle listened to at night. he lived in the far room of the outhouse. passing by, going toward the garage and the rose garden beyond, you could hear music playing. when they’d come over for their annual holiday, deepa and her cousins rima and rula, who lived in the house, would run over to the garden every day to collect flowers for the prayers. they also made garlands and bracelets of flowers and leaves.

-“babul mora naihar chhuto…” she hummed, remembering the soulful strains of the song; a girl was leaving home, her father’s home, she was leaving and her boat was about to be untethered. the song of a newly married young woman setting out for her in-laws’ home, and who wouldn’t ache at her sadness as she was borne away from all she loved, knew, and called home. yet not a young bride, it was a wanton, wayward, artistic king that had written the song after the new conquerors had exiled him to another land. wajid ali shah had come to kolkata, leaving his home awadh, and while residing by a bend in the ganga at metiabruz, composed lyrics and poems filled with his longings.
+“babul mora naihar chhuto…” deepa hummed, remembering the soulful strains of the song drifting from the room; a girl was leaving home, her father’s home, she was leaving and her boat was about to be untethered. the song of a newly married young woman setting out for her in-laws’ home, and who wouldn’t ache at her sadness as she was borne away from all she loved, knew, and called home. yet, not a young bride, it was a wanton, wayward, artistic king that had written the song after the new conquerors had exiled him to another land. wajid ali shah had come to kolkata, leaving his home awadh, and while residing by a bend in the ganga at metiabruz, composed lyrics and poems filled with his longings.

 at night, beethoven, tchaikovsky, mozart, chopin came by.